MU001999/gre/README.md

 # gre

-Gorgeous Regular Expression in C++
+Gorgeous Regular Expression in C++, enables storing repeated sub-strings in vector or other containers